-Rock's inception rather than to its completion.
-Her line of reasoning rests on quite a few sound premises the two of which are relevant here: firstly, too few Umayyad inscriptions survive to permit the establishment of any hard-and-fast rules about their meaning during this formative period.
-Nonetheless, even though sometimes it is impossible to tell whether the date refers to conception or completion, yet most of the few that do survive from this period rather give the date that the patron ordered the construction of a building.
+However, more than a few scholars questioned the authenticity of the said inscription.
+Sheila Blair (1992) concluded that the year 72/691 mentioned in the inscription actually refers to the time of the Dome of the Rock's inception rather than its completion.
+Her line of reasoning rests on quite a few sound premises the two of which are relevant here.
+Firstly, too few Umayyad inscriptions survive to permit the establishment of any hard-and-fast rules about their meaning during this formative period.
+Nonetheless, even though sometimes it is impossible to tell whether the date refers to conception or completion, most of the few that do survive from this period rather give the date that the patron ordered the construction of a building.
 Secondly, the mosaic decoration on the interior of the Dome of the Rock must have been executed in the years following 72/691 by craftsmen who might have worked on the Church of the Nativity in Bethlehem in the previous decade.

-18 Whereas some other scholars, like Muhammad Shurrāb19, considers the inscription as a sheer forgery, produced maybe during one of the building's subsequent restorations, as its style of writing does not correspond with the style of the age when the building was erected.
-As it has been shown, furthermore, that the practice of the caliph al-Walīd ibn 'Abd al-Malik20 was to write nothing on his masterpieces so as to document who, when and how constructed them.
+Whereas some other scholars, like Muhammad Shurrab (1994), considers the inscription as a sheer forgery, produced maybe during one of the building's subsequent restorations, as its style of writing does not correspond with the style of the age when the building was erected.
+As it has been shown, furthermore, that the practice of the caliph al-Walid b.
+'Abd al-Malik was to write nothing on his masterpieces so as to document who, when and how constructed them.

-Furthermore, reflecting on the peculiarity of the content of the inscription enhances the postulation that something is genuinely wrong with it.
-Certainly, it is absolutely irrational and impractical that after the caliph 'Abd al-Malik had built the Dome of the Rock documenting it on an inscription, the Abbasid Caliph al-Ma'mūn, about one hundred and fifty years later, simply attempted, defying in the process religious precepts, history and the public opinion, to strip 'Abd al-Malik of the credit and appropriate the same for himself.
-As unreasonable and unworkable if not even more - is the contention that while doing that which he is alleged to have done, the Caliph al-Ma'mūn had his own name inserted in place of his Umayyad counterpart's but simply 'forgot' to change the date on the inscription.21 If true that he simply forgot to change the date,
+In the same vein, reflecting on the peculiarity of the content of the inscription enhances the postulation that something is genuinely wrong with it.
+Certainly, it is absolutely irrational and impractical that after the caliph 'Abd al-Malik had built the Dome of the Rock documenting it on an inscription, the Abbasid caliph al-Ma'mun, about one hundred and fifty years later, simply attempted, defying in the process religious precepts, history and the public opinion, to strip 'Abd al-Malik of the credit and appropriate the same for himself.
+As unreasonable and unworkable - if not even more - is the contention that while doing that which he is alleged to have done, the caliph al-Ma'mun had his own name inserted in place of his Umayyad counterpart's, but simply 'forgot' to change the date on the inscription.
+(Duncan, 1972) If it is true that he simply forgot to change the date, why did nobody notify him of the slip-up?
+What kind of strategy did al-Ma'mun have in mind, and how serious and meticulous was he in the first place?
+What was the role of his numerous advisers?
+And last but not least, where was the voice of the public and thousands of pilgrims who used to frequent the site, reveling in its splendor and magnificence?
+In any event, it goes without saying that so great, shrewd and intelligent was the caliph al-Ma'mun that what some people imputed to him in relation to the Dome of the Rock, is simply unacceptable.